Compost: Diseases that can be contracted from handling compost

 Oocytes are rendered unviable by temperatures over 50 C.

 Environmental benefits

+Compost adds organic matter to the soil and increases the nutrient content and biodiversity of microbes in soil.
 Composting at home reduces the amount of green waste being hauled to dumps or composting facilities.
 The reduced volume of materials being picked up by trucks results in fewer trips, which in turn lowers the overall emissions from the waste-management fleet.

 Materials that can be composted

 Potential sources of compostable materials, or feedstocks, include residential, agricultural, and commercial waste streams.
 Residential food or yard waste can be composted at home, or collected for inclusion in a large-scale municipal composting facility.
 In some regions, it could also be included in a local or neighborhood composting project.

 Organic solid waste

 The two broad categories of organic solid waste are green and brown.
 Green waste is generally considered a source of nitrogen and includes pre- and post-consumer food waste, grass clippings, garden trimmings, and fresh leaves.
 Animal carcasses, roadkill, and butcher residue can also be composted, and these are considered nitrogen sources.

 Brown waste is a carbon source.
 Typical examples are dried vegetation and woody material such as fallen leaves, straw, woodchips, limbs, logs, pine needles, sawdust, and wood ash, but not charcoal ash.
 Products derived from wood such as paper and plain cardboard are also considered carbon sources.